Security-Onion-Solutions/securityonion-docs/installation.rst

 Installation on Ubuntu or Rocky Linux
 -------------------------------------

-If you want to install Security Onion on Rocky Linux 9 or Ubuntu 22.04 (**not** using our Security Onion ISO image), follow these steps:
+If you want to install Security Onion on Rocky Linux 9 or Ubuntu 22.04 (**not** using our Security Onion ISO image), follow the steps below.
+Please note that Ubuntu is not supported for manager nodes and will be phased out in the future.

 #.
 Review the :ref:`hardware` and :ref:`release-notes` sections.
 #.
 Download the ISO image for your preferred flavor of 64-bit Rocky Linux 9 or Ubuntu 22.04.
 Verify the ISO image and then boot from it.